plone/volto/docs/source/configuration/expanders.md

 ---
 html_meta:
-  "description": "Learn to configure the API expanders Volto uses using the `settings.apiExpanders` like this" "property=og:description": "Learn to configure the API expanders Volto uses using the `settings.apiExpanders` like this" "property=og:title": "API expanders"
+  "description": "Configure the API expanders in Volto using the `settings.apiExpanders`" "property=og:description": "Configure the API expanders in Volto using the `settings.apiExpanders`" "property=og:title": "API expanders"
   "keywords": "Volto, Plone, frontend, React, api expanders"
 ---